top of page

 W?

-NE side of Gregorville Rd
+Located On the NE side of Georgesville Rd

 Allegan book p.
-33. Photo of school with students out front p.
-33. Photo from circa 1930
+33. 1930's Photo of school with students out front p.
+33

 Allegan